 A few years later, Quaid-e-Azam opened his law firm and became a successful lawyer and by 1900, he was appointed as a magistrate for the region’s presidency.
 During this time, Jinnah noticed that Hindus and Muslims were united against England, but the Hindu leaders had set their interests somewhere else.
 Soon after this Quaid-e-Azam left behind practicing law and went on to join political parties so he could take up leadership positions among organizations that planned to form Pakistan’s identity.
 He started his political career with Indian National Congress in 1906, then after a time span of 7 years, Jinnah joined the Muslim League.

-Quaid-e-Azam was a man with great qualities and leadership.
+He was a man with great qualities and leadership.
 He was a human rights activist who constantly fought for the rights of Muslims and dedicated his whole life to the liberation of Pakistan.
 He tirelessly worked for the Muslims struggling in India and presented their concerns in the 14 points which were rejected by Congress.
 He endured many hardships for the formation of Pakistan and the rights of Muslims, but he did not give up.
 However, his efforts did not go unrewarded.

-Quaid-e-Azam was a man of his word and one of the greatest spokesmen.
+He was a man of his word and one of the greatest spokesmen.
 Mahatma Gandhi called Quaid-e-Azam “an impossible man” due to his determinacy over his principles.
 Jinnah always stood like a rock in front of his enemies and never backed down.
 In 1933, Jinnah became the leader of the Muslim League.
 In 1940, the Pakistan resolution was drafted by The Muslim League at Minar-e-Pakistan.

 After the Pakistan Resolution was passed, Quaid-e-Azam worked tirelessly day and night and did not care about his health at all, slowly his health started deteriorating but he never stopped working.
 It was due to Quaid-e-Azam’s tireless efforts that Pakistan came into being on the 1947, 14th of August.
-Quaid-e-Azam passed away on the 11th of September in 1948.
+Jinnah passed away on the 11th of September in 1948.

-Some of the most famous quotes by Quaid e Azam are:
+Some of the most famous quotes by Quaid-e-Azam are:

 1. “Think a hundred times before you take a decision, but once that decision is taken, stand by it as one man.”